-Mortality tables were updated from the 1994 Group Annuity Mortality tables with a 2 year set forward for males and 1 year set forward for females to the RP2000 Mortality table with generational
+Mortality tables were updated from the 1994 Group Annuity Mortality tables with a 2 year set forward for males and 1 year set forward for females to the RP2000 Mortality table with generational improvements using Scale AA.

-Assumed rates of retirement were generally lowered for Plans A, B and C. The payroll growth assumption was reduced from 4.25% to 3.00%.
+Assumed rates of retirement were generally lowered for Plans A, B and C.

+The payroll growth assumption was reduced from 4.25% to 3.00%.